susi189/storefront-backend-project/README.md

 ## Technical overview

-- Languages: Typescript
+1. Languages: Typescript
-- Libraries:
+2. Libraries:

-  -- Postgres for the database
+- Postgres for the database
-  -- Node/Express for the application logic
+- Node/Express for the application logic
-  -- dotenv from npm for managing environment variables -- db-migrate from npm for migrations
+- dotenv from npm for managing environment variables
+- db-migrate from npm for migrations
-  -- jsonwebtoken from npm for working with JWTs
+- jsonwebtoken from npm for working with JWTs
-  -- bcrypt for password hashing
+- bcrypt for password hashing
-  -- jasmine from npm for testing
+- jasmine from npm for testing

-- Docker to access the database
+3. Docker to access the database

 ## Setup